Dear All,

 From India, Nasik

-The question of the hour is whether employer need to pay salary to his employees for no work carried out during the lock down period.
+The question of the hour is whether employers need to pay salary to their employees for no work carried out during the lockdown period.

-Employer has 'a moral obligation' to pay wages/salaries or exgratia to meet the economic crisis faced by the downtrodden labourers.
-This is also clarified by Government.
+Employers have "a moral obligation" to pay wages/salaries or ex gratia to meet the economic crisis faced by the downtrodden laborers.
+This is also clarified by the government.
 Payment of wages/salaries in normal circumstances is a contractual and statutory obligation of the company.
-Similarly payment of salaries/wages during lock down period, to employees/workmen is a moral obligation of the employers, as they (employees) have no alternative source of employment or livelihood during this period of lock down. similarly payment of wages to temporary or casual or daily wages workers during lock down period is a part of the moral/humanitarian/contractual obligation of the company.
+Similarly, payment of salaries/wages during the lockdown period to employees/workers is a moral obligation of the employers, as the employees have no alternative source of employment or livelihood during this period of lockdown.
+Similarly, payment of wages to temporary, casual, or daily wage workers during the lockdown period is a part of the moral/humanitarian/contractual obligation of the company.

-"Moral obligation" can not be imposed on parties by law from legal point of view.
+"Moral obligation" cannot be imposed on parties by law from a legal point of view.
 "Law does not impose any moral responsibility on any party.
-It is the action of the parties that determines morality" - a legal expert opined. "a statutory obligation, on the other hand is universal and can be enforced by the Court".
+It is the action of the parties that determines morality," as a legal expert opined.
+"A statutory obligation, on the other hand, is universal and can be enforced by the court."

-Further MCA (Ministry of Company Affairs) also clarified that payment made to employees or casual workers during lock down will not qualify for CSR expenditure, but ex-gratia paid over and above salary will qualify as CSR.
+Further, MCA (Ministry of Company Affairs) also clarified that payment made to employees or casual workers during the lockdown will not qualify for CSR expenditure, but ex gratia paid over and above salary will qualify as CSR.

 Thanks